 The gain of 600 million crowns ($57.79 million) in Pakistan, one of Telenor’s four Asian markets, was linked to a court decision on the applicability of tax on mobile phone SIM cards for the period from 2014 to 2020.

-Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for January-March fell 4.5% year-on-year to 11.66 billion Norwegian crowns ($1.24 billion), while analysts in a poll on average had expected 12 billion.
+Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for July-September rose 1.6% year-on-year to 13.06 billion crowns, while analysts on average had expected 12.51 billion crowns.

 The one-off gain could help Telenor meet its annual goal of unchanged profit versus last year, it said.